(a) Definition. As used in this Rule, "legal services program" means a program operated by

 Cross reference: An attorney who intends to practice law in Maryland for compensation for more than two years should apply for admission to the Maryland Bar.

 (e) Automatic Termination.
 Authorization to practice under this Rule is automatically terminated if the attorney ceases to be employed by or associated with the legal services program.
-Within ten days after cessation of the attorney's employment or association, the Executive Director of the legal services program shall file with the Clerk of the Court of Appeals notice of the termination of authorization.
+Within ten days after cessation of the attorney's employment or association, the Executive Director of the legal services program shall file with the Clerk of the Supreme Court notice of the termination of authorization.

 (f) Disciplinary Proceedings in Another Jurisdiction.
 Promptly upon the filing of a disciplinary proceeding in another jurisdiction, an attorney authorized to practice under this Rule shall notify the Executive Director of the legal services program of the disciplinary matter.
 An attorney authorized to practice under this Rule who in another jurisdiction